dataluscorp/browser/docs/contributing/debugging/understanding_crash_reports.rst

 Some fields, such as "URL" and "Email Address", are privacy-sensitive and are only visible to users with minidump access.

-The Windows-only "Total Virtual Memory" field indicates if the Firefox build and OS are 32-bit or 64-bit.
+The Windows-only "Total Virtual Memory" field indicates if the Datalus build and OS are 32-bit or 64-bit.

--  A value of 2 GiB indicates 32-bit Firefox on 32-bit Windows.
+-  A value of 2 GiB indicates 32-bit Datalus on 32-bit Windows.
--  A value of 3 or 4 GiB indicates 32-bit Firefox on 64-bit Windows
+-  A value of 3 or 4 GiB indicates 32-bit Datalus on 64-bit Windows
    (a.k.a.
 "WoW64").
-Such a user could switch to 64-bit Firefox.
+Such a user could switch to 64-bit Datalus.
 -  A value much larger than 4 GiB (e.g. 128 TiB) indicates 64-bit
-   Firefox.
+   Datalus.
 (The "Build Architecture" field should be "amd64" in this case.)

 Some crash reports have a field "ContainsMemoryReport", which indicates